Time per visit

 Three main differences.
 First, time: 60-minute initial visits versus 15-minute slots, because complex multi-system problems can't be unwound in 15 minutes.
 Second, lab breadth: full hormonal, thyroid, metabolic, inflammatory, micronutrient, and methylation panels versus a CBC plus a basic metabolic plus TSH plus lipid panel.
 Third, treatment philosophy: protocols built around what the labs actually show — across systems, often in combination — versus prescribing for the diagnosis that fits the chief complaint of the visit.
 Conventional primary care is excellent for acute care, common conditions, and routine screening.
 Functional medicine is better suited for complex, chronic, multi-system problems that haven't responded to the conventional approach.
 We use both where they fit.

 Functional medicine at MBM is part of concierge primary care membership at $300/month (individual) or $570/month (couple).
-That covers unlimited 60-minute visits, the comprehensive lab workup, ongoing protocol adjustment, direct phone and message access to Dr. Scribner, and member pricing on every service in the menu (HRT, TRT, peptide therapy, GLP-1, ketamine, NAD+, IV vitamin therapy, and others).
+That covers unlimited 60-minute visits, the comprehensive lab workup, ongoing protocol adjustment, direct phone and message access to Dr. Scribner, and member pricing on every service in the menu (HRT, TRT, GLP-1, ketamine, NAD+, IV vitamin therapy, and others).
 Labs and medications are billed separately at member rates, typically lower than retail.
-The 10% annual prepay discount makes it $3,240/year individual or $6,156/year couple.
 Most members find this replaces multiple disjointed care relationships — primary care plus a hormone clinic plus a weight clinic plus a supplement store — at a roughly equivalent or lower total spend, with significantly better continuity of care.

 Yes — and we recommend it.
 Insurance is required for everything outside of primary care: hospitalizations, specialists, imaging, expensive prescriptions, surgery.
-Most members keep a high-deductible plan paired with an HSA; the HSA pays the monthly membership fee pre-tax, and the high-deductible plan covers catastrophic events.
+Many members keep a high-deductible plan to cover catastrophic events.
 This is usually the most cost-effective configuration.
 Switching insurance is an annual-enrollment decision — your benefits administrator or a broker can help optimize the pairing.
 Functional medicine at MBM does not replace insurance; it replaces (or supplements) the primary care relationship while leaving everything else in your existing insurance ecosystem.

 Thirty minutes with Dr. Scribner — no exam, no commitment, no charge.
 We talk through your symptoms, your history, and the workup that would actually find what's going on.